Tinkerforge/doc/en/source/Hardware/Bricklets/GPS_V2.rst

 the last satellite position data.
 With this information a fix can be obtained faster if the power was lost.

+The GPS Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------